 Lions coach Matt Patricia gives an update Tuesday morning on the injury status of defensive linemen Austin Bryant and Da'Shawn Hand.
-By Matt Schoch, Special to The Detroit News
+The Detroit News

 Allen Park — For a moment, it was hard to tell which player was the rookie, and which one was the 10-year veteran at Lions training camp.

 There was the burly linebacker sitting in coverage, getting his right hand on a forced throw in the red zone, plucking it out of mid-air and then racing upfield with the interception as his defensive teammates celebrated.

 And there was the quarterback, the last man with an angle to stop the return along the sideline, giving chase and then trying — and failing — to make an arm tackle, his frustration evident as the linebacker shrugged off the attempt.

 But that’s what made it so noteworthy, because it was rookie Jahlani Tavai making the play of the day in camp Tuesday, picking off Matthew Stafford and reminding everyone he’s not to be overlooked.

 Maybe even reminding himself of that, as the second-round draft choice continues to impress coaches and teammates alike.

 “It just builds his confidence,” tight end Logan Thomas said after Tuesday’s practice.
 “It’s another one of those things where it’s like, ‘All right, I got it.’
 It just builds and builds.

 “I’m proud of him.
 Every day, he grows.
 You can see him take that next step, and the next step, and the next step.
 So he’s gaining a little bit more confidence in himself and in what he’s supposed to be doing.”